 Through best management practices, hydrocarbons would not affect any listed species during construction.
 No dive boats or other seacraft will be used, so no hydrocarbon spills occurring from these sources would occur.
-No refuse or matter of any kind (including trash, garbage, oil, and other liquid pollutants) would be discharged as a result of project activities.
+No refuse or matter of any kind (including trash, garbage, oil, and other liquid pollutants) would be discharged because of project activities.